mamysa/gRPC-Playground/README.md

 }
 ```

 In the example above, `LeftPadService` contains a single procedure that takes message of type `LeftPadInput` and returns `LeftPadOutput`.
 Messages can be composed of various primitive types such as `int32`, `float`, `string` as well as other messages.
 Each field in the message has a unique number that is used to identify fields a message when it is serialized.
-It is not necessary to assign values to every field - if certain field is missing in serialized message a default value will be assigned to it.
+It is not necessary to assign values to every field - if a certain field is missing in serialized message a default value will be assigned to it.
 Default values specific to each type.